xeij/pulse-pivot-matrix/README.md

 1. Open ThinkorSwim platform
 2. Go to `Studies` → `Edit Studies` → `thinkScript Editor`
-3. Copy the contents of `pulse-pivot-matrix-thinkorswim.ts`
+3. Copy the contents of `pulse-pivot-matrix-thinkorswim.tos`
 4. Paste into the editor
 5. Save as "Pulse Pivot Matrix"
 6. Apply to your chart